JanosKrizsan/Selenium_Bots/README.md

 ![Selenium](https://imgur.com/2T3JRuf.png)
 ## Quora Helper ✍️

 #### DISCLAIMER: *I am not liable for anything that happens to your account.
 Using bots of the sort might go against the policies of Quora and can get you banned.
-These were made purely for educational reasons.*
+These were made purely for educational purposes.*

 ### Auto-Inviter